top of page

 Understanding Filler Migration

-Filler migration refers to the movement of filler material from the site of injection to other areas of the face.
+Filler migration refers to the movement of filler material from the injection site to other areas of the face.
 This can lead to unexpected results, such as lumps and unevenness in appearance.
 It's important to note that filler migration does not happen to everyone.
-Several factors come into play, including the type of filler used, the technique of injection, and individual skin characteristics.
+Several factors come into play, including the type of filler used, the injection technique, and individual skin characteristics.

 Close-up view of an aesthetic clinic's treatment room